Koppeltaal/Koppeltaal-Documentation/_docs/koppeltaal-1.2/write-connector.md

 The application then triggers the [GetNextNewAndClaim] action in the connector to fetch the new message(s).

 ## Connector quality assessment
-When you create a Koppeltaal connector it is not automatically accepted as an official connector, it will be vetted by Koppeltaal first.
-The code will be assessed by Koppeltaal on a number of matters, such as:
+When you create a Koppeltaal connector it is not automatically accepted as an official connector, it will be vetted by Stichting Koppeltaal first.
+The code will be assessed on a number of matters, such as:

 - Code clarity and readability
 - Unit Test availability
 - Technical documentation

-??
-Who or what do we mean with "Koppeltaal" up here?
-Stichting Koppeltaal?
-Who specifically then?
-Do people first create their own repo and then they move their code the KT organisation on GitHub?

 ### Code clarity and readability
 Make sure the code is consistent, clear and readable.
 Remind yourself while developing, that the connector code is open source and will be transferred to the community at some point.

-??
-What's the process for this?

 ### Integration testing
 There is a domain specifically for connectors to execute their integration tests with the Koppeltaal server (called _TestConnector_).
 Some useful tests: